KarolDuracz/Machine-Learning/PleaseReadThis.md

 THUS, I'M NOT POSTING WHAT'S ALREADY THERE.
 I'll focus more strictly on LLM and other models / architectures.
 <br /><br />
 11-08-2026
+<br /><br />
+btw.
+These people really made it possible that machines can to think...
+LLM has potential.
+That was a goal that was achieved.